jillesca/yangsuite/one-container-alternative/README.md

 - No user input required.
 Configuration settings are preset.
 - No Docker Compose needed.
 Only Docker commands are used.
 - `nginx` server removed.
-- Self-signed (dummy) or user provided certificates can be used.
+- Users can provide their own certificates; otherwise, a self-signed (dummy) certificate will be used.

 ## Limitations